Nathan-47/Ligue2API/README.md

 ## Status
 ### Is the project finished, does it need time to finish, what is the current progress?
 The project is finished but may be amended in the future.
+* Currently looking to make the images within the project pages bigger when user clicks onto them for a better view.

 <br />